Keystone Property Finance Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Keystone Property Finance Conveyancing Panel : Questions and Answers from members of the public
+Keystone Property Finance Conveyancing Panel Recently Asked Questions from members of the public

-My fiance and I are novices when it comes to buying a property.
-Within the last couple of days our conveyancer has sent a preliminary report and documents to look through with a view to exchanging next week.
-Keystone Property Finance have this morning contacted us to inform me that there is now an issue as our solicitor is not on their conveyancing panel.
-Is this a problem?
+My husband and I are FTBs.
+Within the last couple of days our property lawyer has forwarded the sale agreement to sign with a detailed report with the expectation that exchange is imminent.
+Keystone Property Finance have this afternoon contacted us to inform me that there is now an issue as our conveyancer is not on their approved list of lawyers.
+What do we do from here?

 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
-An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Accreditation Scheme.
+An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Quality Scheme.
 Your solicitors should contact Keystone Property Finance and see if they can apply for membership of the Keystone Property Finance conveyancing panel, but if that is not viable Keystone Property Finance will instruct their own solicitors to act.
-You don't have to instruct a firm on the Keystone Property Finance conveyancing panel and you may continue to use your own solicitors, in which case it will likely add costs, and it may delay matters as you have another set of people involved.
+You are not legally obliged to appoint a law firm on the Keystone Property Finance conveyancing panel as you are at liberty to use your preferred lawyers, in which case your legal fees may increase, and it may delay matters as you are adding another lawyer into the mix.

-How up to date is your search tool for the Keystone Property Finance conveyancing panel?
+How up to date is your database of lawyers on the Keystone Property Finance conveyancing panel?
 Do Keystone Property Finance send you an updated list?

 The law firm practices themselves provide us confirmation that they are on the Keystone Property Finance conveyancing panel as opposed to being supplied with a list from Keystone Property Finance directly.

-My aunt passed away six months ago and as sole heir and executor was left the property.
-The house had a small mortgage left on it of around £5k.
-I want to transfer the title deeds into my name whilst I re-mortgage to Keystone Property Finance , pay off the mortgage etc. Is this allowed?
+My uncle passed away last year and as sole heir and executor was left the property.
+The house had a small mortgage left on it of around £8000.
+I want to have the title changed into my name whilst I re-mortgage to Keystone Property Finance , pay off the mortgage etc. Is this allowed?

 If you intend to re-mortgage then Keystone Property Finance will insist on your using a conveyancer on the Keystone Property Finance conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Keystone Property Finance conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Keystone Property Finance mortgage is registered as a charge at the Land Registry.